 Our "Village- Only" option (access to the swap without the desk) = $25/month

 When you join the Workaround, you are joining an active and supportive parenting community.
 Our members take part in weekly get togethers, including library events, park dates and toddler-friendly happy hours.
-Your fellow schedule-jugglers are there for you when you need a few hours to yourself, when you have been up all night and need a shoulder, and when you just want a laugh over drinks.
+Your community is there for you when you need a few hours to yourself, when you have been up all night and need a shoulder, or when you just want a laugh over drinks.

 Meet some of our members and find out how the Workaround has worked for them: